telerik/xamarin-forms-docs/controls/slideview/customize-the-control.md

 - **VerticalContentOptions**: This property sets the vertical alignment.

+>important HorizontalContentOptions and VerticalContentOptions are respected only when there isn't ContentView or Template defined.
+In other cases, you would need to handle the content alignment inside the View/Template respectively.

 ### Disabling the animation

 The control supports a built-in sliding animation which is enabled by default.
 To disable it you can set the control's **IsAnimated** property to False.